In 2018, over 63 percent of Americans have consumer debt, in the form of credit cards, auto loans, medical bills and other types of unsecured debts.

 Debt consolidation loans can save you money.

-By combining all your outstanding bills into one lump sum, you can actually benefit from paying less in interest as you lower your principal balance.
+By combining all your outstanding bills into one lump sum, you can actually benefit as you lower your principal balance.

 Debt consolidation loans could improve your credit score.